Peter Sutcliffe: 1975

 Sutcliffe committed his second known assault in Keighley on the night of 5 July 1975.
 He attacked 36-year-old Anna Rogulskyj, who was walking alone, striking her unconscious with a hammer and slashing her stomach with a knife.
-Disturbed by a neighbour, he left the scene without killing her.
-Rogulskyj survived after brain surgery (Note: The neurosurgeon was Dr. A. Hadi Khalili at Leeds General Infirmary) but was psychologically traumatised by the attack.
-She later expressed that she had been fearful of going out frequently due to the feeling that people were staring and pointing at her.
-Rogulskyj's encounter with Sutcliffe had turned her life into a misery, and at times, she wished she had died in the attack.
+Disturbed by a neighbour, Sutcliffe left the scene without killing her.
+Rogulskyj survived after brain surgery but was psychologically traumatised by the attack.
+She later expressed that she had been fearful of going out frequently due to the feeling that people were staring and pointing at her, and that the encounter with Sutcliffe had turned her life into a misery where at times she wished she had died in the attack.

 On the night of 15 August, Sutcliffe attacked 46-year-old Olive Smelt in Halifax.
 Employing the same modus operandi, he briefly engaged Smelt with a commonplace pleasantry about the weather before striking hammer blows to her skull from behind.
 He then disarranged Smelt's clothing and slashed her lower back with a knife.
 Again, Sutcliffe was interrupted and left his victim badly injured but alive.
 Like Rogulskyj, Smelt subsequently suffered severe emotional and mental trauma.
 She later told Detective Superintendent Dick Holland that her attacker had a Yorkshire accent, but this information was ignored, as was the fact that neither she nor Rogulskyj were in towns with a red-light district.

 On 27 August, Sutcliffe targeted 14-year-old Tracy Browne in Silsden, attacking her from behind and hitting her on the head five times while she was walking along a country lane.
 He ran off when he saw the lights of a passing car, leaving his victim requiring brain surgery.
 Sutcliffe was not convicted of the attack but confessed in 1992.
 Browne later recalled that she had initially felt charmed by Sutcliffe, noting that they had walked together for almost a mile—about thirty minutes—without ever feeling intimidated or in danger.

-The first victim Sutcliffe killed was 28-year-old Wilma Mary McCann, a mother of four from Scott Hall, on 30 October.
+Sutcliffe's first confirmed murder victim was 28-year-old Wilma Mary McCann, a mother of four from Scott Hall, on 30 October.
 McCann was last seen alive at 7:30 p.m. when she left her council house on Scott Hall Avenue, in the Chapeltown area of Leeds, walking past the nearby Prince Philip Playing Fields.
-As with the earlier attacks, Sutcliffe approached her from behind and struck the back of her skull twice with a hammer.
+As with the earlier attacks, Sutcliffe approached McCann from behind and struck the back of her skull twice with a hammer.
 An extensive inquiry, involving 150 officers of the West Yorkshire Police and 11,000 interviews, failed to identify Sutcliffe.
-(Note: The neurosurgeon was Dr. A. Hadi Khalili at Leeds General Infirmary) (Note: In December 2007, McCann's eldest daughter, Sonia, died by suicide, reportedly after years of anguish and depression over the circumstances surrounding her mother's death, and the subsequent consequences to her and her siblings.)
+(Note: In December 2007, McCann's eldest daughter, Sonia, died by suicide, reportedly after years of anguish and depression over the circumstances surrounding her mother's death, and the subsequent consequences to her and her siblings.)